BrenoFariasdaSilva/Recommendation-Systems-AI/README.md

 ---

-My Artificial Intelligence Codes focused on Recommendation Systems provided by COMAIS Lab of UTF-Palmas. \
+My Artificial Intelligence Codes focused on Recommendation Systems provided by COMAIS (Computational-Modeling-of-Artificial-Intelligence-Solutions) Lab of UTF-Palmas. \
 Please feel free to contribute and send any suggestions.

 ---